koparasy/HPAC/README.md

 1. Configures, builds and installs clang/LLVM/OpenMP including the HPAC/Puppeteer extensions.
 2. Configures, builds and installs the HPAC/Puppeteer runtime library.
-3. Creates a file, called 'puppet_env.sh', at the root of the project which should always be sourced before using HPAC.
+3. Creates a file, called 'puppet_env.sh', at the root of the project which should always be sourced before using HPAC/Puppeteer.

 The installation process can take a considerable amount of time.
 In our tested system, the complete installation took ~2 hours.

 ## Replicate Analysis of Puppeteer (Approximate Computing Through the Lens of Uncertainty Quantification)

-Please follow the instructions provided in [a relative link](approx/puppeteer/README.md)
+Please follow the instructions provided [here](approx/puppeteer/README.md)

 ## Contributing